TanmayJha525/hospital-readmission-SQL/README.md

  # 🏥 Hospital Readmission Risk Analysis

 Analysed 100,000+ patient records from the UCI Hospital Readmission dataset using **MySQL** to uncover risk patterns in early hospital readmissions.
-The project aims to identify high-risk groups, optimize treatment plans, and reduce hospital inefficiencies — all through clean, performant SQL queries.
+The project aims to identify high-risk groups, optimize treatment plans, and reduce hospital inefficiencies: through SQL queries.

 ---